Are you ready for the 2015 WILD HUCKLEBERRY SEASON?

-up to what we expected, mostly due to cold wet springs, followed later by very hot temps. deficient.
-We had a fairly cool and wet spring around here so far, and then some unseasonably warm weather in early May.
+up to what we expected, mostly due to cold wet springs, followed later by very hot temps. had a fairly cool and wet spring around here so far, and then some unseasonably warm weather in early May.
 The last frost we got here, was the night of April 30/May1, which is good for the berry crop (we usually get a frost a week or 10 days later, which tends to nip the buds on the current years growth).
-Soooo, the crop was very good in LOCALIZED areas, and very bad in everything in between.
+Soooo, the crop was very good in LOCALIZED areas, and very bad in other areas, and everything in between.